 An important aspect to mitigate the risks and reduce the fraud related to payments is the sharing of fraud intelligence and information on incidents amongst PSPs.
 However, often this is being limited by rules and regulations related to data protection, even more so in the case of cross-border sharing.
-It is to be expected that the new EBA guidelines on fraud reporting ([6]) will support an improved information sharing and the availability of more accurate fraud figures.
+In this context, it should be noted that the European Commission proposal for a regulation on payment services ("PSR") published in June 2023 includes provisions on data sharing for fraud prevention.

-It is also worthwhile mentioning that the EPC has established a new group on fraud prevention related to the EPC-managed SEPA payment schemes, namely the Payment Scheme Fraud Prevention Working Group (PSFPWG).
+It is also worthwhile mentioning that the EPC, upon proposal from its Payment Scheme Fraud Prevention Working Group (PSFPWG), has launched in April 2022 a SEPA-wide platform for fraud information sharing between SEPA payment scheme participants.
 The aim is to contribute to operational payment fraud prevention by facilitating SEPA payment scheme fraud data collection and analysis, information sharing and prevention measures.